The Planning Expert Looks At: Chepstow

 During my recent visit there was a bustling farmers market going on which made a pleasant interlude before lunch.

 I often have coffee or eat in The Limetree because it allows dogs and serves excellent food.
 I prefer where possible to support local businesses wherever I am rather than use the large chains.
-Many small entrepreneurs work 80 hour weeks with no minimum wage, no holiday pay and non pension so they deserve the support of the community they serve, and of course visitors like me.
+Many small entrepreneurs, including farmers and those working in equestrian and other rural enterprises, often work 80 hour-plus weeks with no minimum wage, no holiday pay and no pension so they deserve the support of the community they serve, and of course visitors like me.

 Whether I am in Bristol, London, Manchester or Leeds I try to shop with independents.